Salary vs Hourly: Everything You Need to Know

 Employees become classified by salary vs hourly, and by the kind of work they do.
 3 min read

-Employees become classified by salary vs hourly, and by the kind of work they do.
-Laws and policies differ on how salaried workers and hourly workers are treated.
-A salaried employee is defined as a worker who receives a fixed amount of compensation paid weekly, bi-weekly, or monthly.
-An hourly worker receives an hourly wage for services.
+The differences between salaried and hourly employees are outlined by different laws and policies.
+Employees are classified by salary vs. hourly and by the kind of work they do.
+A salaried employee is defined as a worked who receives a fixed amount of compensation paid weekly, bi-weekly or monthly.
+An hourly worker receives an hourly wage for their services.
 Federal and state employment laws require a classification of salary or hourly.

 Having a salaried position often gives a worker higher status.
-It entitles a worker to a set of benefits hourly workers do not receive such as bonuses and annual raises.
-Salaried positions have been considered more secure.
+It entitles a worker to a set of benefits hourly workers do not receive, such as bonuses and annual raises.
+Salaried positions are also considered more secure.

-Disadvantages of the salaried positions list as it can regularly demand an employee work more than 40 hours a week.
+There can be disadvantages to salaried positions, such as demanding an employee to work more than 40 hours a week.
 It may even require working holidays with no extra pay.
 Once a salary becomes accepted, renegotiating it becomes more difficult, and often an employee has to change positions to get a higher salary.
 Salaried workers are often exempt from overtime under the Fair Labor Standards Act.

 Hourly employees have a different setup.
-Paid by the hour a set amount, they do not have a salary contract.
-Some contracts exist, but it has to do with union agreements with the company or working conditions.
+They are paid a set amount by the hour.
+Some contracts exist but it has to do with union agreements with the company or working conditions.
 Most are paid for hours worked.
 An employer sets the number of hours.
-These workers use a time carded system or complete a time sheet which verifies the hours worked for payroll.
+These workers use a time carded system or complete a timesheet which verifies the house worked for payroll.
 On average, most hourly employees work 40 hours a week.
-Those who work less than 40 hours a week consistently classify as part time.
+Those who work less than 40 hours a week usually classify as part time.
 Different pay rates, time off, and benefits exist for a full time and part time in a company.
 Schedules vary as well but are set by the employer.
-If hourly employees work more than 40 hours a week, state law and the Department of Labor requires those workers be paid overtime in most industries
+If hourly employees work more than 40 hours a week state law and the Department of Labor requires those workers be paid overtime in most industries

-Disadvantages of being an hourly employee have been if a business closes early or cuts back hours an hourly worker will receive less pay.
-If laws change or the company has a turbulent time, often hourly employees become impacted first, as in laid off or fewer hours.
+There are a few disadvantages of being an hourly employee.
+If a business closes early or cuts back hours, however, an hourly worker will receive less pay.
+If laws change or the company has a turbulent time, often hourly employees become impacted first as in laid off or fewer hours.
 Less opportunity may exist for training or advancement.

 A combination of laws and employer policies determine a salaried or hourly classification on a position.
 The distinction often becomes based on the kind of work done in a position.
-Other criteria remain as for whether the position is exempt from overtime.
-The Federal and state laws favor paying hourly employees overtime while other laws favor other compensations such as benefits, or compensatory days for salaried positions.
-Professional trades, managers, and supervisors often are exempt from overtime, so they are considered salaried.
+The Federal and state laws favor paying hourly employees over time while other laws favor other compensations such as benefits, or compensatory days for salaried positions.
+Professional trades, managers, and supervisors often are exempt from overtime and are therefore considered salaried.

 If you need help with creating policies for hourly or salaried employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel hires only the top 5 percent of lawyers into its site.
 Most have 14 years of legal service and have worked with small business to corporate.
 Their level of expertise ensures you the best and latest legal advice.